paulwinex/pw-maya-restore-orient/README.md

 #### Align Selected

-`Quick Align / Preview` - Quickly align the object using the current selection.
+`Quick Align` - Quickly align the object using the current selection.
 With the `Shift` key held, the reference vector is inverted.
 Quick alignment selects the nearest world axis to the reference vector.
 Hold **Shift** to invert the alignment direction.

-Hold down `Ctrl` to preview the original axes for the selected element.
+`Preview Axis` - Creates a preview of the basis that is created from the current selection.
+Click again to remove the preview.

 `X/Y/Z` - Align the object using the current selection, with the selected reference element oriented along the chosen axis.
 Hold **Shift** to invert the direction of this axis.